stellar/stellar-core/docs/software/commands.md

   hash for a checkpoint ledger, and then verifies the entire earlier history of an archive that ends in that ledger hash, writing the output to a reference list of trusted checkpoint hashes.
+  * Option **--history-hash <HASH>** is optional and specifies the hash of the ledger at the end of the verification range.
+When provided, `stellar-core` will use the history hash to verify the range, rather than the latest checkpoint hash obtained from consensus.
+  Used in conjunction with `--history-ledger`.
+  * Option **--history-ledger <LEDGER-NUMBER>** is optional and specifies the ledger number to end the verification at.
+Used in conjunction with `--history-hash`.
   * Option **--output-filename <FILE-NAME>** is mandatory and specifies the file to write the trusted checkpoint hashes to.
 The file will contain a JSON array of arrays, where each inner array contains the ledger number and the corresponding